9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ## Part 1: Data

-According to the project's code book, the observations in the "Movies" data set was randomly sampled from IMDB and Rotten Tomatoes APIs.
+According to the project's code book, the observations in the "Movies" data set were randomly sampled from IMDB and Rotten Tomatoes APIs.
 For the sake of the analysis, we will assume the sampling method used was simple random sampling.

 Since simple random sampling was used, we know that each population observation has an equal chance of being selected.
 Thus, we can infer generalizability about the "Movies" data set.
 Note that we cannot infer causality becase random assignment of the observations was not used.